arjunmakesthings/itp-blog/content/intro-to-physical-computing/final-project-1_log.md

 [[people/aram|aram]] & [[people/bolong|bolong]] wanted to improve their previously made lamp project, and i was beginning to tell that it wouldn't satisfy my curiosity. time was also flying by, and changing the 'what' wasn't an idea i was comfortable with.

 i knew the two of them had very specific interests, and worked well together. [[people/aram|aram]] & i desperately wanted to work together, but i decided that it's best if we do our finals separately.

+then, [[people/tom|tom]] & i spoke, and he helped narrow down the other ideas i had. he asked me where the learning would be richest for me, and i knew the answer. we decided against trying to make something for the show, and strived to make a project that does justice to the course (and my curiosity within the course).

 so, i focused on making an analog synthesiser instead (see: [[intro-to-physical-computing/final-project-2_log|final-project-2_log]]).